sammorrisdesign/interactive-feed/README.md

 ## Requirements
 - Node v18 or above
-- NYT, Guardian, WashingtonPost, Philadelphia Inquirer, BlueSky, and Twitter credentials for `secrets.json` or the secret key.
+- NYT, Guardian, Philadelphia Inquirer, BlueSky, and Twitter credentials for `secrets.json` or the secret key.

 ## Installation
 Use `npm i` to get all dependecies.